Driver's Training in Virginia

 Supervised Driving Practice

-- Complete the minimum hours of supervised driving practice.
+- Completed the minimum hours of supervised driving practice.

 - Are at least 16 years and 3 months old.